MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ## Adding Measurements

-Unfortunately though, the fundamentals of quantum mechanics tell us that a real quantum system cannot have such a `DumpMachine` function.
+Unfortunately though, a cornerstone of quantum mechanics tells us that a real quantum system cannot have such a `DumpMachine` function.
 Instead, we're forced to extract information through measurements, which in general not only fail to provide us the full quantum state, but can also drastically alter the system itself.
 There are many sorts of quantum measurements, but we will focus on the most basic: projective measurements on single qubits.
 Upon measurement in a given basis (e.g. the computational basis $\{\ket{0},\ \ket{1}\}$), the qubit state is projected onto whichever basis state was measured---hence destroying any superposition between the two.